5 Simple Steps to Making Your Own Saltwater

 5) Keep all of your salt mixing gear in one place

-Keep the dissolving pump, hoses, heater and other gear all together in one place.
+Keep the dissolving pump, hoses, heater, and other gear all together in one place.
 Label the salt mixing container so it does not get borrowed to wash the car.
-This way you won’t have search through the house, basement and garage looking for your equipment.
-To make things easier, we’ve put together the D-D H2Ocean Magnesium Pro Plus Saltwater Mixing Kit.
-This saltwater mixing kit contains everything you need to quickly mix up saltwater for your marine or reef aquarium.
+You won’t find yourself searching through the house, basement, and garage looking for your equipment when it comes time to do a water change.